syringeefy/ForlornWare/README.md

+# Forlorn's Learning Project

-This project was created by Forlorn with the primary goal of learning.
-It was developed as a learning resource, and none of the core functionalities are skidded in any way.
-While the environment may resemble others, it was only used as a reference for educational purposes.
+This project was created by **Forlorn** with the primary goal of learning.
+It serves as an educational resource, ensuring that none of the core functionalities are skidded in any way.
+While the environment may resemble others, it was solely referenced for educational purposes.

+## Features
+✔️ Well-executed implementation
-The project features a well-executed implementation and is updated to the latest version.
+✔️ Continuously updated to the latest version

-Version: 2b67309334b54dab
+✔️ Designed for learning, improving, and further development

+## Version
+🔹 **2b67309334b54dab**

+## Usage
-Feel free to use this project for learning, improving, or further development.
+Feel free to explore, modify, and enhance this project as you see fit.
+Whether you're using it for educational purposes or improving its functionalities, you're welcome to contribute!

+---

+🚀 *Keep learning and innovating!*